 Through negotiation, the agent will attempt to achieve a mutually acceptable price and terms for the sale.
 This negotiation may involve:

-- verbal offers, which must be followed-up in writing in the contract of sale
+- verbal offers, which must be followed up in writing in the contract of sale

 - more than one person making an offer.
 The agent will negotiate between parties to obtain the highest price for you

 - the settlement period.
-This is usually between 30 and 90 days but you can negotiate an alternative with the buyer
+This is usually between 30, 60 or 90 days but you can negotiate an alternative with the buyer

 - agreeing on the items that will be included or excluded from the sale; for example, a dishwasher.

-Make sure the contract of sale lists the items that are part of the sale (there is a space for this in the contract).
-If not, it may be difficult to determine ownership of those items at settlement.
+Make sure the contract of sale lists the items that are part of the sale.
+If not, it may be difficult to determine who owns those items at settlement.

 All parties who sign the contract must be given a copy.

-The sale is finalised at settlement when all checks have been made, the title and transfer documents exchanged, and the balance of the purchase price paid.
+The sale is finalised at settlement when all checks have been made, the title and transfer documents exchanged, and the balance of the purchase price has been paid.